ptp-sim/libPTP/Readme.md

 __PTP Nodes:__

-The example components that come with LibPTP use an icon scheme to visualize there attributes:
+The example components that come with LibPTP use an icon scheme to visualize their attributes:

 The node icons have a symbol in each corner:
 * __Upper left:__ Node type